boomiikas/San-Francisco-city-employee-salary-Analysis-by-EDA-and-Feature-Engineering/README.md

 Analyses on San Francisco City Employee Salaries

+Benefits : 36163 rows has nan out of 148654 =24% --> so I used median to fill the nan values BasePay : 605 has null values, = 0.4% -->here , i dropped rows , doesnt make significant changes

 1. **Distribution of Total Pay**
    - Most employees earn within lower pay ranges, creating a right-skewed distribution.
    - A few outliers with very high pay stretch the tail, indicating income disparity.